elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

 ---
 title: Bridge Design Pattern
-description: Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
+description: The bridge pattern is a structural pattern used in web development to decouple an abstraction from its implementation so that the two can vary independently.
 sidebar_position: 1
 sidebar_label: Bridge
 ---